-So I do what I can to, you know, not have all that shit happen.
+So I do what I can to, you know, not have all that stuff happen.

 When I get invited out with my girlfriends or to a party, I take a careful look at my calendar.
 If I see that my son has an IEP meeting earlier that week or that my downtime is quickly shrinking, I have to decline.
 Even if I really want to go, which I usually do because people person and love my friends, I know that doing too much is going to create perfect conditions for a rager behind my head.

 I have to remind myself that I’m doing what’s best for me and my family when I see another mom from school who tries to entice me into a PTA meeting with the promise of childcare and pizza.
 I love both of those things, and I would honestly like to be more involved and get to know the other parents.
 But for now, at least, I have to take a backseat to lots of things and just say that I’m busy.
 I know I’ll actually be at home, laying on the couch with my husband while we catch up on The Good Place.
 Saying I’m busy is a lot easier than saying that I suffer from migraine and then listening to stories about how an ear piercing cured her cousin’s migraine or inquiries about whether I’ve tried cutting out gluten and dairy and then explaining that my migraine attacks are a weird and evil breed for which the only treatment seems to be muscle relaxers or a giant shot in the back of my skull to deliver a nerve block.